Ghost Rider (Johnny Blaze): Fictional character biography

 When Blaze's team arrives in Japan, they learn Ketch has already taken the power of the Rider Yoshio Kannabe.
 After the conquest, Ketch has another talk with Zadkiel via communications link.
 During the conversation, Zadkiel massacres the squad of the Asura who guard the gates of Heaven.
 Zadkiel tells Ketch to wait to attack the Riders until the last ones are together.
 Meanwhile, elsewhere in the world, former cop Kowalski follows a contact to get a hellfire shotgun for his revenge on Blaze.

 After acquiring the item he is then driven to the middle of a desert to sit and wait for his chance.
 After leaving Japan, Blaze's team journeys to the City of the Skulls in the Congo where the last stand would be made.
 There they meet the Lords of the Congo, the Ghost Riders Baron Skullfire and Marinette Bwachech, and their Phantom Riders.
 During the day Sara tells Molek about her new experience becoming a Caretaker, and her wonders about religion, with which she is given secret information that Molek knows about both.
 As the Ghost Riders and their forces ready for battle, Blaze has his eyes opened by two children who go to participate in the fight.
 He quickly snaps out of his depression and joins the others for the final battle.

-During the course of the battle, Baron Skullfire dies and the spirit is transferred to one of the Phantom Riders, after which Ketch creates hellfire duplicates of himself to take the on the warriors.
+During the course of the battle, Baron Skullfire dies and the spirit is transferred to one of the Phantom Riders, after which Ketch creates hellfire duplicates of himself to take on the warriors.
 A wager is then made by Blaze and Ketch on a race between the brothers around the world for the fates of the powers.
 During the race, Blaze is critically injured by Kowalski's shotgun and Ketch takes the Rider from him as his duplicates overpower the others.
 Moments later, Ketch relinquishes the power of the Spirits of Vengeance to Heaven, with Zadkiel now able to storm it.
 The sound of the gates falling is enough to be felt by Spider-Man's spider-sense and loud enough to be heard even in Hell and Asgard.
 When an injured Blaze returns to the City of the Skulls, Ketch falls from the sky, revealing that the battle for Heaven has already been decided.
-As more energies fall from the heavens, one strikes Kowalski and changes him into a new Rider that looks a lot like Vengeance.